-The FLUX Quartet has performed to rave reviews in venues worldwide, including the Tate Modern in London with BBC Radio 3; the Park Avenue Armory and Carnegie Hall’s Zankel Hall in New York City; The Kennedy Center in Washington, DC; the Walker Art Center in Minneapolis; Mount Tremper Arts and EMPAC in New York State; and LACMA in Los Angeles, as well as at international festivals in Australia, Europe, and Asia.
-The group’s discography includes recordings on the Cantaloupe, Innova, and Tzadik labels in addition to the full string quartet catalog of Morton Feldman on Mode Records.
+The FLUX Quartet has performed to great acclaim worldwide, including at the Tate Modern in London with BBC Radio 3; the Park Avenue Armory and Carnegie Hall’s Zankel Hall in New York City; The Kennedy Center in Washington, DC; the Walker Art Center in Minneapolis; Mount Tremper Arts and EMPAC in New York State; LACMA in Los Angeles; and international festivals in Australia, Europe, and Asia.
+The group’s discography includes recordings on the Cantaloupe, Innova, New World, and Tzadik labels, in addition to the full string quartet catalog of Morton Feldman on Mode Records.
 FLUX also recently released a live recording of the complete quartet output of Toshi Ichiyanagi, an innovator of the Japanese avant-garde.

-The spirit to expand stylistic boundaries is a trademark of the FLUX Quartet.
-To that end, the quartet avidly pursues interdisciplinary projects, resulting in acclaimed new works with choreographers Pam Tanowitz and Christopher Wheeldon, balloonist Judy Dunaway, digital collective the OpenEndedGroup, and visual artist Matthew Barney.
+The spirit to expand stylistic boundaries is a trademark of FLUX.
+To that end, the quartet avidly pursues interdisciplinary projects, resulting in acclaimed performances of new works with choreographers Pam Tanowitz and Christopher Wheeldon, balloonist Judy Dunaway, video artists OpenEndedGroup, and visual artist Matthew Barney.